jl02142/OrthoRefine/README.md

 --run_all_orthofinder Controls if OrthoRefine should only evaluate synteny on groups with paralogs (0, default) or on all groups (1).\
 --outfile sets the prefix of the outfile.
 The default outfile is called "outfile_ws_sr_pa_ra" where ws is the value of window size, sr is the synteny ratio, pa is print_all (default 0), and ra is run_all_orthofinder (default 0); these four suffixes are always appended. \
 --run_single_HOG Controls if OrthoRefine should only evaluate a single group for synteny, specified by the value. \
---prod_acc Controls if OrthoRefine should print the product accession (0) or locus tag (1, default).\
+--prod_acc Controls if OrthoRefine should print the product accession (0) or locus tag (1, default).
+We prefer the locus tag over product accession as the locus tag is non-redundant while the product accession may be redundant.\
 --path File path to location if the input files are located in a different location than the executable.

 #### Advanced options